increase conversions on your website

 Use Breadcrumbs for Easy Navigation

 Breadcrumbs show users where they are within your site’s hierarchy.
-Without them, visitors can feel lost, especially on large ecommerce sites or content-heavy websites.
+Without them, visitors can lose their place, especially on large ecommerce sites or content-heavy websites.

-Breadcrumbs improve user experience by allowing visitors to backtrack easily without using the browser’s back button.
-They also reinforce trust by giving users a clear sense of structure, keeping them engaged and reducing abandonment rates.
-Search engines also favour well-structured breadcrumb navigation, helping your pages rank better and attract more qualified traffic.
+Breadcrumbs improve the experience by letting visitors backtrack without using the browser’s back button.
+They also reinforce trust by giving a clear sense of structure, which keeps users engaged and reduces abandonment.
+Search engines favour well-structured breadcrumb navigation too, helping your pages rank and attract more qualified traffic.

 Call-to-Action (CTA) Improvements

-Visitors don’t take action unless you tell them what to do.
+Visitors rarely take action unless the next step is obvious.
 A weak or unclear call-to-action (CTA) leads to hesitation, confusion, and lost conversions.

 Your CTA should be obvious, compelling, and easy to follow.
-It needs to stand out visually, use clear language, and create a sense of urgency.
-If users don’t notice it or don’t understand what happens when they click, they’ll ignore it.
+It needs to stand out visually, use clear language, and give people a reason to act now.
+If users do not notice it or do not understand what happens when they click, they’ll ignore it.

 Placement matters.
-A CTA buried at the bottom of a page or surrounded by distractions won’t perform well.
-The best CTAs are positioned where users naturally look, guiding them towards the next step without forcing them to search.
+A CTA buried at the bottom of a page or surrounded by distractions will not perform.
+The best CTAs sit where users naturally look, guiding them to the next step without forcing them to search.

-Small changes to CTA design, wording, and placement can have a massive impact.
+Small changes to CTA design, wording, and placement can have a big impact.
 These fixes will help you turn passive visitors into active customers.

 31